plembo/space-science-lab/README.md

 Thomas Albin.
 "Space Science with Python". _YouTube_, https://www.youtube.com/channel/UCvuCPVj5zTjxdR-EcatFfUg.

-The play is to work through each tutorial step by step, copying data and code (including Jupyter notebooks) as I go.
+The plan is to work through each tutorial step by step, copying data and code (including Jupyter notebooks) as I go.

 # Space Science with Python
 This repository is part of a "Space Science with Python" tutorial series.
 The corresponding articles that explain each part are available on Medium (https://medium.com/@thomas.albin).
 If you do not have a Medium account, feel free to use the Medium Friends Links listed below